YWHAH: Externalization

 14-3-3 proteins are components of small extracellular vesicles that are secreted by most, if not all cells.
 Tumor necrosis factor alpha stimulation of macrophages, but not IL-6, promotes the secretion of 14-3-3η into the extracellular space through a TNF alpha-dependent necroptotic mechanism.

 Role in rheumatoid arthritis

-A 2021 systematic literature review published by authors from the NHS Foundation Trust in the United Kingdom conclude the following about the 14-3-3n biomarker:
+A 2021 systematic literature review published by authors from the University Hospitals of Morecambe Bay NHS Foundation Trust in the United Kingdom conclude the following about the 14-3-3n biomarker: